damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. Ask a Workable admin (People Ops) to close the position in Workable.
 People Ops: consider archiving the job posting to reduce number of positions GitLab is charged for by Workable.
 1. Create a MR, in which you remove the application URL for Workable, and set the listing flag in the `jobs.yml` file to `open: false`.
 See ["vacancy creation process"](#vacancy-creation-process) for reference).

-If you posted the position on RemoteBase, email hello@remotebase.io to remove the job posting.
+If the position was posted on RemoteBase, People Ops should email hello@remotebase.io to remove the job posting.

 ## Underperformance
 <a name="underperformance"></a>